CAS number frequently asked questions

-We advise you to confirm your CAS information at least three weeks before the start date of your course.
-We will only arrange a CAS number for you after this if you are using a priority visa application service, or will be applying for your visa from within the UK.
+The deadline to apply for your CAS if you are applying from outside the UK is three weeks before the start date of your course.
+We will only arrange a CAS number for you after this date if you are using a priority visa application service, or will be applying for your visa from within the UK.

 - What do I do if any of my CAS Application Information is missing or incorrect?

 In the CAS Application you will be able to add or amend any information which is currently missing or incorrect before you submit it to us.
 You can also write a message to the CAS team in the Notes section on your CAS application.
 It is essential that all information is correct on the CAS before you apply for your visa.